emorg/emorg.github.io/_pages/about.md

   - /about.html
 ---

-This is the front page of a website that is the website made by me, Ethan Morgan.
+Hello!
-I'm a first year math PhD student at the University of Utah.
+My name is Ethan and I'm a first year math PhD student at the University of Utah.
-I can't say I have any experience at all with this sort of thing so I'm not too sure what else to put here yet.
+There's not a whole lot to see here at the moment aside from a few bits of information about me.
+Linked above is also another website where my girlfriend and I will be posting photos of cool bugs that we find.